mui/toolpad/docs/data/toolpad/core/components/use-dialogs/use-dialogs.md

 <p class="description">Imperative APIs to open and interact with dialogs.</p>

 :::warning
-As mentioned in the [introduction](https://mui.com/toolpad/core/introduction/), Toolpad Core is not in active development.
 If you are interested in this feature then please check and upvote [this issue](https://github.com/mui/material-ui/issues/24759).
 :::

 Toolpad Core offers a set of abstractions that makes interacting with dialogs simpler.
 It has an imperative API to open and close dialogs, and allows dialogs to be stacked on top of each other.